niiknow/lambda-template/README.md

 # Serverless Template
-Render dynamic html in the cloud with AWS Lambda
+> Render dynamic html in the cloud with AWS Lambda

+This package help provide server-side rendering, serverlessly.
+Say what? ;)

 ## Psuedo-code
 parameters: